 Here’s a quick list (in alphabetical order) of 10 intriguing and distinctive Russian River getaways:

 Sheltered by towering redwoods and surrounded by fruit orchards and gardens, this boutique inn offers adults a romantic getaway — a secluded and peaceful refuge to relax, rejuvenate, and re-connect.
 The Mission Revival-style main building was built as a private home in 1922, and with the addition of other buildings the inn now offers 19 guest rooms and suites.
 The luxurious spa suite offers relaxed pampering in a tranquil and romantic setting.
-And the recently renovated and rebranded Revival Restaurant features a seasonal menu highlighting western Sonoma County ingredients paired in unusual ways, to create familiar yet unexpected dishes.

 According to fans, this place feels like a secret: you park in a nondescript gravel parking lot, then when you open the gate you immediately see a beautiful open space with a pool, bar, and hot tub.
 This eco-friendly resort features understated design and affordable luxury in 14 old miners’ cabins tucked against redwoods, plus three “glamping” (glamorous camping) tents.
 The tents have all the luxuries of the regular rooms, including platform beds and organic linens.
 Relax and enjoy snacks poolside at the saline pool and hot tub, or enjoy a massage in the onsite spa.